foo123/prism-grammar/README.md

 * Grammar includes: **Style Model** , **Lex Model** and **Syntax Model** (optional), plus a couple of *settings* (see examples)
 * Grammar **specification can be minimal** (defaults will be used) (see example grammars)
 * Grammar Syntax Model can enable highlight in a more context-specific way, plus detect possible *syntax errors*
-* Grammar Syntax Model can contain *recursive references* (see /test/grammar-js-recursion.html)
+* Grammar Syntax Model can contain *recursive references*
 * Generated highlighters are **optimized for speed and size**